Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

 \subsection{Local Systems}

 From the discussion in \S \ref{orientation}, to orient a flow category, a flow morphism or a flow homotopy with orientation structures, we need to orient $o_i$ and $C_i$.
 However, in the Morse-Bott case, it is possible that $C_i$ is not orientable or $o_i$ is not orientable.
 Hence we need to upgrade the minimal Morse-Bott cochain complex to a version with local systems.
-In fact, Definition \ref{os}, Definition \ref{MorOS} and Definition \ref{HomOS} already provides all the structures needed to define a cochain complex even without orientable assumptions, but the generator will be cohomology of $C_i$ twisted by $o_i$.
+In fact, Definition \ref{os}, Definition \ref{MorOS} and Definition \ref{HomOS} already provides all the structures needed to define a cochain complex without any orientable assumptions, the generator will be the cohomology of $C_i$ twisted by $o_i$.
 In the case of finite dimensional Morse-Bott theory, let $C$ be a critical manifold with stable bundle $S$.
 Then in view of the Thom isomorphism, the contribution from a critical manifold $C$ to the total cohomology should be the cohomology with local system $H^*(C,\det S)$.
 In the abstract setting, if a flow category has an orientation structure, then the line bundle $o_i$ plays the role of $\det S$.
-We introduce a more compact definition just like Definition \ref{oridef}.
-First we introduce some notation.
-Let $\cC = \{C_i,\cM_{i,j}\}$ be a flow category.
-Over $\cM_{i,j}\times_j\cM_{j,k}\subset \partial \cM_{i,k}$, we have an induced isomorphism $T\cM_{i,j}\oplus T\cM_{j,k} \to (t\times s)^*N_j \oplus T\partial \cM_{i,k}.$ If we use the identification $t^*TC_j \to (t\times s)^* N_j, v \mapsto (-v,v)$, we have an isomorphism $T\cM_{i,j}\oplus T\cM_{j,k} \to t^*C_j \oplus T\partial \cM_{i,k}.$ Therefore we have an isomorphism